Questions about Meteor Lights’ Lampshades and Pendant Lighting

 A.: We currently make custom lamp and pendant shades up to 36″ diameter.
 Our largest standard drum is 18″ diameter, but we also make large oversize drums in 21″, 24″, 30″, and 36″ diameters.
 21″ diameter drums shades are available as lampshades and as pendant shades.
 24″, 30″, and 36″ diameter shades are available as pendant shades (for large pendant lamps).
-The largest standard 2-tier, reverse 2-tier, and 3-tier lampshades and pendant shades we make are 18″ diameter, but we make 21″ tiered shades as well.
+The largest standard 2-tier, reverse 2-tier, and 3-tier lampshades and pendant shades we make are 21″ diameter.
 The largest “atomic tier” style we make is 18″ diameter.
 Oversize shades do have additional box/packing and shipping charges.
 Please contact us for more details.

 Q.: What is the material your shades are made of?

 A.: We fabricate our shades from a resin/fiberglass composite developed in the mid-twentieth century.

 This is the same material used on the original post-war low-profile fiberglass lampshades.
 Back in the day,

 dye was put in the resin during the manufacturing process to attain a range of stock colors.
 Only plain

 white is still available, so we have to individually hand-stain each shade to achieve the desired effect.

 Q.: How do you get the colors on your lampshades?

 A.: We use non-toxic water-based stains that we mix up as needed.
 Because each shade